neelesh-git/EcommerceOrderProcessing/README.md

 	- Docker provides an interface between PostgreSQL instance and SpringBoot application.

+### Flow for Creating Order
+ - Create a customer and you get a cart id.
+ - Add items to that cart id, api's like delete item, get cart items, get items by id and get all items can be used.
+ - With this cart id place an order, add payment details, shipping address and billing address.
+ - You can perform operations like get orders, delete payment, cancel order and get all orders.

 ### Database Schema
 - Given legacy schema contains all the data in a single table.
 I have added necessary entities and split the data into 6 different tables (Address, Cart, Customer, Items, Order, Payments).
 By doing so the I could achieve normalized database schema.